Notice of Nondiscrimination on the Basis of Gender or Sex

 Federal and state laws require that the CSU adopt and publish complaint procedures that provide for prompt and equitable resolution of Sex Discrimination complaints, including Sexual Harassment, Sexual Misconduct, Dating and Domestic Violence, and Stalking.

-CSU Executive Order 1096 sets forth the Systemwide Policy prohibiting Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating and Domestic Violence, and Stalking against Employees and Third Parties and the Systemwide Procedure for addressing such complaints by Employees and Third Parties.
+The CSU Nondiscrimination policy sets forth the Systemwide policy prohibiting, and procedure for addressing, Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating and Domestic Violence, and Stalking against Students, Employees and Third Parties.

 The campus Title IX/DHR Coordinator is available to provide you with written and verbal information regarding the applicable University complaint procedure for investigating and addressing your reported incident.
 Contact information for the Title IX Coordinator is listed above.